NerdNu/mkgroups/README.md

                         "all" to signify all worlds.
   -b BPERMS_GROUPS, --bperms-groups BPERMS_GROUPS
                         The path of a bPermissions groups.yml file to read instead of module files.
-Overrides --modules.
+Overrides --input-modules.
                         Use this argument with -o to convert a bPermissions groups.yml file into Module Files.
   -o OUTPUT_MODULES, --output-modules OUTPUT_MODULES
                         The path to a directory where YAML module files will be output.
 The directory must exist.
 A module file